Fatalism, Beliefs, and Behaviors During the COVID-19 Pandemic

 Abstract:

-Little is known about individual beliefs concerning the Coronavirus Disease 2019 (COVID-19).
-Still less is known about how these beliefs influence the spread of the virus by determining social distancing behaviors.
-To shed light on these questions, we conduct an online experiment (n = 3,610) with participants in the US and UK.
-Participants are randomly allocated to a control group, or one of two treatment groups.
-The treatment groups are shown upper- or lower-bound expert estimates of the infectiousness of the virus.
+Little is known about how people’s beliefs concerning the Coronavirus Disease 2019 (COVID-19) influence their behavior.
+To shed light on this, we conduct an online experiment (n = 3,610) with US and UK residents.
+Participants are randomly allocated to a control group or to one of two treatment groups.
+The treatment groups are shown upperor lower-bound expert estimates of the infectiousness of the virus.
 We present three main empirical findings.
-First, individuals dramatically overestimate the infectiousness of COVID-19 relative to expert opinion.
+First, individuals dramatically overestimate the dangerousness and infectiousness of COVID-19 relative to expert opinion.
 Second, providing people with expert information partially corrects their beliefs about the virus.
-Third, the more infectious people believe that COVID-19 is, the less willing they are to take social distancing measures, a finding we dub the “fatalism effect”.
-We estimate that small changes in people's beliefs can generate billions of dollars in mortality benefits.
-Finally, we develop a theoretical model that can explain the fatalism effect.
+Third, the more infectious people believe that COVID-19 is, the less willing they are to take protective measures, a finding we dub the “fatalism effect”.
+We develop a formal model that can explain the fatalism effect and discuss its implications for optimal policy during the pandemic.

 JEL-codes: I0 (search for similar items in EconPapers)